 Response

 Under the proposed rules Tier 2 CAGMs are not allowed to use glassmaking HAPs in an uncontrolled furnace.
 Tier 1 CAGMs would not be able to use glassmaking HAPs in an uncontrolled furnace unless they had done source testing and air dispersion modeling to show that doing so does not pose a risk to people nearby.
-Some glassmaking HAPs are newly added to the list in this proposal and vehave a later compliance date.
+One glassmaking HAP, selenium, is newly added to the list in this proposal and has a later compliance date.

 Comment: Thermal oxidizers